 Innovation Map and Data Visualization

 To further explore the aggregate elements of innovation, the data visualization, the Innovation Map and the other data tables can be employed, which follow and can be seen below in the special section that has been created.

 Useful information through Innovation Repository can be obtained concerning innovations developed by public organizations, familiarize with/ get to know their development stages, the reasons that prompted their development, the goals and the results achieved.
 Every innovation posted / published is a learning opportunity based on the experience of other innovation teams.

 How you can contribute…

-In addition, if you believe that you can contribute to the development of innovation, join the public sector innovation network to participate in our actions.
+In addition, if you believe that you can contribute to the development of innovation and want to participate in our activities, you can join the public sector innovation network.

-You can also subscribe to our newsletter to stay up to date on innovation issues.
+You may also subscribe to newsletter to stay informed on innovation trends and activities.